ndoering/smartfridge/documents/SoftwareDesignDocument.md

 coupled with the controller and the model.
 The connections are provided by standard tools of the operating system itself.

-Therefore, each part of the system can be exchanged or transfered to other computers.
-The onyl part that necessarily has to run on the Raspberry Pi is the image collection using the hardware camera.
-This part can easily be extracted from the controller and run as a seperate, standalone server.
-All of the other parts can be migrated to more powerful machines to accomodate higher processing needs.
+Therefore, each part of the system can be exchanged or transferred to other computers.
+The only part that necessarily must run on the Raspberry Pi is the image collection using the hardware camera.
+This part can easily be extracted from the controller and run as a separate, standalone server.
+All the other parts can be migrated to more powerful machines to accommodate higher processing needs.

 #### Image processing pipeline

 The pipeline structure, often called Pipes-and-Filter architecture, facilitates a simple exchange of the stages.
-Therefore the pipeline can be adapted to different needs for image preprocessing.
+This means the pipeline can be adapted to unique needs for image preprocessing.

-The processors in the pipeline are seperate objects, that should not and do not share state.
+The processors in the pipeline are separate objects, that should not and do not share state.
 This simplifies possible parallel handling of multiple images in future versions.
-Since they are seperate objects they could also be exchanged at runtime.
-Therefore, one only has to whether the stage currently processes an image and if not, it can be removed and replaced by another processor.
+Since they are separate objects they could also be exchanged at runtime.
+Consequently, one only needs to know whether the stage currently processes an image and if not, it can be removed and replaced by another processor.

 #### Image classification provider

-The image classification is handled by a low cost provider (Clarifai).
-This helps us to deliver a prototype faster.
-For future versions this can be provided by another provider or by another program developed by us.
+The image classification is handled by a low-cost provider (Clarifai).
+This helps to rapidly deliver a prototype.
+For future versions the machine learning can be managed by another provider or by another program developed by us.

 Clarifai was chosen because of three reasons.
 Firstly, it provides a simple Python module, that is freely available via the PyPi packaging system.
 If necessary, we also could reach Clarifai via REST calls.
 Secondly, the first testing results looked promising.
-We get reasonable classifications with a high confidence from Clarifai.
-Furthermore, the spread in confidence between the highest ranking class and the next lower ranking class is significant and therefore we can easy distinguish and compute the resulting class.
-Lastely, Clarifai provides a free-of-cost plan for testing purposes.
+We got reasonable classifications with a high confidence from Clarifai.
+Furthermore, the spread in confidence between the highest ranking class and the next lower ranking class is significant, so we can easily distinguish and compute the resulting class.
+Finally, Clarifai provides a free-of-cost plan for testing purposes.